-The challenges to delivering effective information and data security management require constant review especially following the significant changes to working practices during the year.
-With officers working in a more agile way across different sites, including from home, the Council will need to continue to act to safeguard information and consider where it is being stored and processed.
-Failure to act responsibly when handling personal data could place the Council at risk of significant financial penalties and reputational damage, should personal data be inappropriately disclosed or misused, whether deliberately or accidentally.
+The challenges to delivering effective information and data security management require constant review especially with officers now regularly working in a more agile way across different sites, including from home.
+Failure to ensure that data control arrangements and mandatory training on handling data are sufficient could place the Council at risk of significant financial penalties and reputational damage, should personal data be inappropriately disclosed or misused, whether deliberately or accidentally.
+Robust arrangements have been established to ensure that security incidents are effectively and promptly addressed, seeking advice from the ICO and legal when necessary.

-Action has been taken to ensure that systems and processes are compliant with GDPR and the ISO27001 Certification is in place across both Richmond and Wandsworth administrative sites.
-The requirements apply to all personal data sets used by the Council whether directly or through the engagement of third party/contracted data processors.
-The Council's ability to ensure lawful processing is exercised by third party/contracted data processors is applied through a combination of robust procurement controls and by service leads through contract management.
+Systems and data handling processes are regularly reviewed to ensure that they are compliant with UK General Data Protection Regulations (GDPR) and Data Protection Act (DPA) requirements and the SSA continues to retain the ISO27001 Certification across both Richmond and Wandsworth Councils.
+These requirements apply to all personal data sets used by the Council whether directly or through the engagement of third party/contracted data processors with the Council's ability to ensure lawful processing is exercised by third party/contracted data processors is applied through a combination of robust procurement controls and by service leads through contract management.
+The Awareness Training for all officers has been reviewed with an updated training package being rolled out during 2022/23.